Mara Reyes was the first Mexican woman to race in NASCAR in the States. In recent years, she has been one of Mexico’s leading saloon racers.

 That year, she also made a return to NASCAR, in the Mexican series.
 Her Arris-Telcel team got her guest spots on the grid for the first two rounds, in Mexico City.
 She was eighteenth and fourteenth.

-She will continue to race with the Telmex team in 2017.
+She planned to race with the Telmex team again in 2017, but this does not seem to have happened.

 (Image from http://www.arriseverywhere.com/)